holochain/docs-pages/src/pages/get-building/index.md

 Choose `Yes` and press `<enter>`

 You should then see `Setting up nix development environment...` with some details of what is being added, followed by instructions of next steps for setting up the development environment for your hApp and continuing to scaffold more of its elements.
 Let's follow those instructions.
-First, enter the hApp project directory:
+First, enter the hApp project directory by typing:

 ```bash
 cd super_todos